ubleipzig/marctools/README.md

 (The original version without the external commands needed to parse each record and took about four minutes on the above file.)

+Since 1.3.6: You can use the `-o FILE` flag to specify a filename where a sqlite3 representation of the data is written into a table called `seekmap(id, offset, length)`.
+Example:

+    $ marcmap -o test.db test-dups.mrc
+    $ sqlite3 test.db ".schema seekmap"
+    CREATE TABLE seekmap (id text, offset int, length int);
+    $ sqlite3 test.db "select count(*) from seekmap"
+    102812

 marciter
 --------